nyathea/legacypatcher/README.md

 # TwitterLegacyPatcher
 tweak to force older twitter for iOS versions to work again.

+this does this by:
+- disabling ssl pinning in the app
+- spoofing the app version
+- fix images by replacing pic.x.com to pic.twitter.com in the

+and it also includes some QoL features like:
+- removing useless fleets bar
+- no ads

 Tested on twitter v7.29.1, v8.58, v8.71

 ## Known issues